Mikuel210/SYNAPSE/README.md

 2. Download and unzip the release for your OS
 3. Follow the instructions on README.md on the build directory

+### Note on macOS

+I don't have a Mac to sign or test SYNAPSE on. macOS might block unsigned applications or terminate processes automatically.
+If this happens, please follow the instructions below:

+1. Make sure the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) is installed
+2. Clone the repository
+3. On the `CLI` directory, run `dotnet run`

 ---

 Made with ❤️ for Moonshot thanks to Hack Club